 Now that we’ve clarified what overlanding is, let’s get into some of the specifics around proper gear and equipment.
 Overlanding requires a lot out of your vehicle, as the intention is to stay outdoors for long periods of time with little to no maintenance.
 When evaluating a vehicle for overlanding, there is no one “right” option—it really depends on the driver and personal preference, and you definitely don’t have to own an SUV or truck to have a successful overlanding trip.
 However, here are a few important things to consider:

-Four-wheel drive is a must-have on any overlanding vehicle.
+Four-wheel drive is a valuable feature on any overlanding vehicle.
 Even if you don’t plan to scale boulders, you may find yourself driving through uneven terrain, and having that extra traction and power will make all the difference.

 Tires are non-negotiable when it comes to overlanding—having a set of reliable tires can be the difference between a good trip and a great trip.
 After all, the tougher the tire, the easier the escape.
 Look for tires that specifically mention off-road or all-terrain (sometimes listed as AT or A/T).
-I’ve always put Toyo Tires on my cars, and recently got a set of Toyo Open Country A/T III.
-These tires have gotten my 4Runner through every type of condition—including snow, mud, sand, and gravel.
-They also handle great when I make quick runs to the grocery store.
-Having a strong tire that can do both—get me way out there and offer an incredibly smooth ride in my daily drive—is truly the best of both worlds.
+I’m currently running a set of Toyo Open Country A/T III tires.
+They have gotten my 4Runner through every type of condition—including snow, mud, sand, and gravel.
 Remember to check your tires at least once a month, as well as any time you return to the highway after an off-road excursion.
 This includes checking tire pressure, tread depth, and inspecting the tires for any tears or damage.

 Suspension is another important factor, as this helps maximize vehicle performance and absorb bumps for a safer, more comfortable ride.
 Look for a vehicle that has independent front suspension (IFS).
 This means that if you hit a bump or uneven ground, only the contacted wheel is affected while the rest of the wheels keep their own traction.
 Suspension is also important for weight.
 Depending on how long you plan to overland, you may be packing weeks’ worth of food and supplies, which can add significant weight to your vehicle.
 Even a simple tent topper on your car’s roof or truck bed adds extra strain, so be mindful of your vehicle’s maximum weight limit.